 National Architectural Accrediting Board

 The LSU School of Architecture, a member of the Association of Collegiate Schools of Architecture, is accredited by the National Architectural Accrediting Board.
-NAAB, the sole agency authorized to accredit United States professional degree programs in architecture, recognizes three types of architecture degrees: Bachelor of Architecture, Master of Architecture, and Doctor of Architecture.
+In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.
+The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.

 Visit naab.org for more information about accreditation.